Updated March 2015

-A number of approaches have been taken in relation to when the exams are administered, from doing pre- and post tests in a single course (Geology, Physics), to using a test multiple times throughout the curriculum (Modern Language and Literatures), to designing a test to be administered at the end of the entry level course and at the end of Senior year (Economics).
-There is also variation in how whether they are national instruments (Physics, Modern Languages and Literatures), designed by a course instructor, or designed by the department (Economics).
-The use of these exams has, again, demonstrated significant student learning, but also helped departments to identify places where they would like to approve.
-Such exams can indicate particular concepts that need more emphasis in a course or departmental curriculum.
+A number of approaches have been taken in relation to when the exams are administered, from doing pre- and post tests in a single course (Geology, Physics, Music), to using a test multiple times throughout the curriculum (Modern Language and Literatures, Religious Studies), to designing a test to be administered at the end of the entry level course and at the end of Senior year (Economics).
+Of course, a key question in making this determination is whether the content is specific to a course or whether it is present in multiple places in the curriculum.

-Evaluation of Student work using rubrics
+Evaluation of student work using rubrics

 Rubrics have been used at St. Lawrence to assess many aspects of student learning, from competence in relation to writing (English, Art and Art History) , oral communication (Math, Computer Science, and Statistics), or research, to intercultural understanding (Anthropology), to understanding of key concepts in a field (Art and Art History), to students’ ability to assess their own work and provide feedback to other students (Performance and Communication Arts).
 Please see the “rubrics section” of the assessment website if you would like to see examples of rubrics.

 A number of departments (Philosophy, Global Studies, Sociology, English, Anthropology) are using a rubric to assess senior level work.
 These departments are doing holistic analyses to see if their seniors have developed the overall skills and perspectives defined in departmental learning goals.
 Philosophy, for example, assesses work from seniors and evaluates a subset of departmental learning goals each year.